Clinical-Genomics/scout/docs/admin-guide/load-config.md

 # The Load Config File

-Scout has the possibility to store loads of information about a case and the samples that are included.
-It is cumbersome to specify too many parameters on the command line so there is an option to give this information in a yaml formatted config file.
-Here we can give scout some meta information about the analysis, how it was performed, information about family, samples etc.
+A case and its individuals (or samples, in cancer track) can be uploaded into Scout using specially formatted .yaml config files.
+Config files contain information about the analysis, panels used, path to VCF and eventual alignment files and more.
+The following template illustrates the basic structure of the .yaml config file:

 The format is [Yaml][yaml].